profile

 I realized that uncle knew it quite well I was not in English medium school but still orchestrated this entire thing just to make me feel inferior to his favorite nieces and nephews.

-That day, I faced the harsh reality and learned this important life lesson that sometimes it's your own family that breaks you down into pieces
+That day, I had this strange encounter with the harsh reality and learned an important life lesson that sometimes it's your own family that breaks you down into pieces

 ... a thousand little pieces and leaves you alone to suffer.